Blog Archives

 In 1950s post-war London, fashion designer Reynolds Woodcock (Day-Lewis) is famous for dressing movie stars, princesses, and the rich elite of the world.
 His sister, Cyril (Leslie Manville), acts as his business manager and personal manager, including kicking out the old muses who have overstayed their welcome.
 After a day out in the country, Reynolds becomes instantly smitten with Alma (Vicky Krieps), a foreign waitress.
 He pulls Alma into his highly secluded world.
 She lives in the Woodcock offices and he summons her at all hours, caught up in the madness of inspiration.
 Alma is overjoyed by the attention and adoration from such a famous and brilliant artist.
 It’s the kind of feeling she doesn’t want to end, and when Reynolds begins to lose interest with her, Alma will fight however she can to stay longer in this new and exciting world.

 While this doesn’t have nearly the same amount of plot in comparison to early PTA, Phantom Thread at least held my interest and felt like what I was watching mattered.
 The character dynamics were compelling.
 Reynolds is a puzzle and we’re side-by-side with Alma trying to figure him out, suss his moods, and analyze why he is the way he is and how best to compensate.
 It becomes something like a portrait of a Great Artist who doesn’t operate on the same social and interpersonal levels as the rest of us, leaving Alma fumbling for stability.
 A breakfast in silence can become a battle of wills on the sound design team (you’ll never notice the sound of bread scraping like ever before).
 It’s not quite the thorough character study that There Will Be Blood purported to be, but Day-Lewis is as reliable an anchor for a movie as you’ll get in cinema.
 I was especially fascinated by the role of his sister, Cyril.
 She’s the gatekeeper to a very private world and knows the precise routines and preferences of her very fussy brother.
 She doesn’t necessarily approve of his actions but she sees them out, though occasionally she has to be more of the responsible one of the pair.
 Cyril is his lifeline, enabler, and enforcer.
 She treats Alma as a visitor into their home, further magnifying her worry about eventually being replaced by another muse for Reynolds.
-This insecurity is what drives much of the film’s second half as Alma tries everything she knows to assert power and influence so that she will not be unceremoniously craved out of this new special life for herself.
+This insecurity is what drives much of the film’s second half as Alma tries everything she knows to assert power and influence so that she will not be unceremoniously carved out of this new special life for herself.

 At its core Phantom Thread is an exploration of the stubborn artistic process and the toxic relationship of chasing those mercurial, waning affections.
-It’s very easy to feel for Alma, a relative nobody plucked form obscurity and whisked away to a glamorous world of London’s fashion scene where she is the chief muse of a brilliant man.
+It’s very easy to feel for Alma, a relative nobody plucked form obscurity and whisked away to a glamorous world of the London’s fashion scene where she is the chief muse of a brilliant man.
 When he lays the full force of his attentions on her, it’s like feeling the warmth of the sun, and her world revolves around feeling that intensity.
 When his attention is elsewhere, Alma can feel lost and discarded, desperate to seek that warmth and fulfillment once more, though running into barriers because of Reynolds’ peculiar personal habits and demands.
 She plans a surprise romantic dinner that Reynolds resents, and he congratulates himself on the “gallantry” of eating his asparagus with butter instead of the salt he normally likes.
 Reynolds is a powerful figure who casts a powerful shadow.
 You feel for Alma as she tries again and again to find the exact formula for pleasing and comforting this obsessive man given to routines.
 She’s tying to crack the code back into Reynolds good graces.
 He’s an inscrutable force and one Alma is willing to genuflect to for his affections.
 Because of this dynamic, much of Phantom Thread is watching Alma try and fail to impress or win back the attentions of Reynolds, which is part fascinating and part humiliating.
 The film explores Reynolds’ history of burning through his shiny new muses, relying upon the iron-hearted determination of his sister to finally push out the discarded lovers/muses.
 For Reynolds, his muses follow the cyclical pattern of a love affair, the excitement and discovery of something new, the possibilities giving way to artistic breakthroughs, and then what once seemed en vogue is now yesterday’s old fashion.

 Because of this tight narrative focus, the film does become repetitious in its second half, finding more ways to expound upon the same ideas already presented.
 Reynolds is a jerk.
 His process is of utmost importance and must not be altered.
 Alma is struggling to make herself more essential and less expendable in his orbit.
 She doesn’t want to end up like all the other prim women who have been elbowed out of the spotlight.
 She’s feisty and pushy and will challenge Reynolds, and this doesn’t usually work out well.
 While the strength of the acting never wavers, the plot does feel like it reaches a ceiling, which makes the film feel like it’s coasting for far too long (and it’s also far too long).
 It feels like Alma is fighting an unwinnable battle and after all her efforts she’ll just be another muse in a history of muses.
 That’s probably why Anderson gooses his third act with a thriller turn and with a specific plot device I’ve weirdly seen a lot in 2017.
 It feels like this plot turn is going to disrupt the cycle of Reynolds affections, and then as things begin reverting back to the old Reynolds, it all feels so hopelessly Sisyphean.
 And then, dear reader, the literal last few minutes almost save this entire movie’s lethargic second half.
 It’s a new turn that made me go, “Ohhhhh,” in interest, and it redefined the relationship and power dynamic between Alma and Reynolds in an intriguing way.
 It says a little something about the relationship between self-sacrifice and self-sabotage and how the power of giving can approach perverse levels of distorted self-fulfillment.